Considerations for Incoming Students

 When students do not do these things, life gets out of balance and can become much more stressful.
 At times, students may turn to maladaptive coping strategies—things such as avoidance, substance use, or other self-destructive patterns which over time can lead to more significant distress and mental health concerns.
 As parents, you are in a position not only to encourage and support your students as they start college, but to notice some of the warning signs that might indicate that they are having trouble with the transition.

 - Not making new friends at school

 - Missing classes and/or not turning in assignments

 - Marked change in personal hygiene and self-care

 - Isolation from friends, family, or classmates

 - Self-injurious behavior or thoughts of suicide

 As parents, you may be one of the first individuals to notice that something is wrong.
-It is important to offer support and to encourage your son or daughter to reach out and ask for help.
+It is important to offer support and to encourage your student to reach out and ask for help.
 There are many resources available on campus to help make the transition to college easier.
-Many of them can be found throughout our website.
+Many of them can be found on our Campus Partners page.

-In terms of mental health, if students feel they would benefit from supportive counseling and/or therapy to address their difficulties, they can call Counseling and Psychological Services 330-672-2487 to make an appointment.
+In terms of mental health, if students feel they would benefit from a consultation with a mental health provider, they can call CAPS 330-672-2487 to schedule an appointment.
 As young adults, it is important that they learn how to take responsibility for themselves and their healthcare, although we certainly welcome your involvement to the extent that it is appropriate and necessary.
 Please realize, however, that because of confidentiality, our communication with you may be limited, but we are also here to support you and to offer whatever consultation may be helpful.